-Ex-Red Wings defenseman Mike Green opts out of NHL return
+Mike Green opts out of NHL return; Red Wings get 2020 fourth-rounder from trade with Oilers

 Green, who was acquired by former Red Wings general manager Ken Holland at the trade deadline in February, played only two games for Edmonton before suffering a knee injury.
 He was expected to be a third-pair defenseman when the Oilers begin the best-of-five, play-in series against the Chicago Blackhawks next month.

 In 48 games in Detroit this year, Green had three goals and eight assists with a plus-minus rating of minus-32.
-After signing a three-year, $18-million contract with the Red Wings in 2015, the two-time Norris Trophy runner-up had 37 goals and 104 assists with a minus-73 rating in 303 games in Detroit.
+After signing a three-year, $18-million contract with the Red Wings in 2015, he wound up with 37 goals and 104 assists with a minus-73 rating in 303 career games in Detroit.

+With Green sitting out the playoffs, the trade deadline deal between Red Wings GM Steve Yzerman and Holland is now finalized.

 Green is the sixth player to choose not to participate in the expanded 24-team playoffs in the aftermath of a deal being struck to resume the season.